bashtage/arch/doc/source/univariate/forecasting.rst

   to forward simulate using the assumed distribution of residuals, e.g., a Normal or Student's t.
-* Bootstrap: bootstrap-based forecasts are similar to simulation based forecasts except that they makes use of the standardized residuals from the actual data used in the estimation rather than assuming a specific distribution.
+* Bootstrap: bootstrap-based forecasts are similar to simulation based forecasts except that they make use of the standardized residuals from the actual data used in the estimation rather than assuming a specific distribution.
 Like simulation-base forecasts, bootstrap-based forecasts are only useful for horizons larger than 1.
 Additionally,